mimitheone/ml-llm-portfolio/theory/linear_regression.md

 # Linear Regression

+## Simple Explanation (Like You're 5 Years Old)

+Imagine you want to guess how much money your piggy bank will have next week! 🐷💰

+**The Magic Line**: Linear regression is like drawing the "best line" through dots on paper.
+If you know:
+- How much money you put in today
+- How many days have passed
+- How much you usually save each day

+Then you can draw a line that shows: "If I put in 5 coins today, I'll probably have 50 coins next week!"

+**Real Example**:
+- **Input**: Your age (5, 6, 7, 8 years old)
+- **Output**: Your height (100cm, 110cm, 120cm, 130cm)
+- **The Magic Line**: "For every year you get older, you grow about 10cm taller!"

+**In Banking**:
+- **Input**: How much money someone earns each month
+- **Output**: How much they can pay back each month
+- **The Magic Line**: "If someone earns $3000, they can probably pay back $300 each month!"

+**Why It's Useful**:
+- It helps banks decide: "Should we give this person a loan?"
+- It helps predict: "How much will this house cost?"
+- It's like having a crystal ball, but for numbers! 🔮

+---

 ## Overview
 Linear Regression is one of the simplest and most widely used algorithms in Machine Learning.
 It tries to describe how one **dependent variable** (the target) changes when one or more **independent variables** (the inputs/features) change.